maate/task-friend/README.md

 ﻿# Task Friend
-Task Friend runs concurrent tasks.

-You specify a file with tasks as input, and Task Friend runs them concurrently and in a friendly manner.
+You specify a file with tasks as input, and Task Friend runs them in a concurrent and friendly manner.

-By default, Task Friend will run 10 tasks concurrently, but you can overwrite this behavior as you like.

 ## Quick start